skeskinen/smartcut/README.md

 * This project is part of [Smart Media Cutter](https://smartmediacutter)
 * We use [PyAV](https://github.com/PyAV-Org/PyAV) to interface with [ffmpeg](https://www.ffmpeg.org/) internals in a pythonic way
+* [avcut](https://github.com/anyc/avcut) is one of better smartcut implementations and their code was useful in understanding some of the nuances